philipptrenz/sunportal/README.md

 * Visualization of yearly power production
 * Validation of `config.json` per [JSON Schema](https://json-schema.org/)
 * Configuration of _sunportal_ via web interface
-* REST-API, i.e. to integrate power plants into home automation applications
+* REST-API, i.e. to integrate solar power plants into home automation applications

 If you like my project and want to keep me motivated: